 Modern Slavery Statement

-ROOST OPCO 3 LIMITED MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT
+STUDENT ROOST MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

-The year 2023 presented numerous challenges, including the cost-of-living crisis, inflation, and energy security concerns, all of which heightened the risk of modern slavery.
-Recognising the paramount importance of preventing modern slavery, we are steadfast in our commitment to eliminating any potential occurrence of modern slavery or human trafficking within our business operations.
-Our ethos revolves around continual improvement across all facets of our business, with an unwavering dedication to eradicating slavery in all its manifestations.
+In 2024, challenges such as the cost-of-living crisis, inflation, and energy security concerns increased the risk of modern slavery.
+Acknowledging the critical need for prevention, we remain committed to eliminating any potential instances of modern slavery or human trafficking within our operations.
+Our approach is rooted in continuous improvement across all areas of our business, with a steadfast dedication to eradicating slavery in all its forms.

 Outlined below are the steps we have taken, and are undertaking, to prevent modern slavery within our group and supply chain.